Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XII. Account-Lockout-Policy/README.md

 ---

-**1. GPMC Showing The Account Lockout Policy GPO And Its Link To The Domain**
+## 1. GPMC Showing The Account Lockout Policy GPO And Its Link To The Domain

 - Confirms that the Win11 Security Policy GPO is applied at the domain level and includes lockout policy settings to protect user accounts from brute-force attacks.

 ![GPMC Showing The Account Lockout Policy GPO And Its Link To The Domain](https://github.com/user-attachments/assets/d62b5148-6c62-4236-8ee9-07b583a6c247)

+---

-**2. Group Policy Editor Window Showing the Password Policy Path**
+## 2. Group Policy Editor Window Showing the Password Policy Path

 - Highlights the configuration path:
 `Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Account Lockout Policy`.